pilif42/sparkTutorials/README.md

                                 components installed, since these are the data storage and compute components of the cluster.
 You can check this on the host tab in Ambari.
       - to debug a remote cluster (ie not running inside the IDE):
-            - on the machine where you plan on submitting your Spark job, run this line from the terminal:
+            - on the machine where you submit your Spark job, run this command from the terminal:
                    - export SPARK_JAVA_OPTS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8086
                    - This lets you attach a debugger at port 8086.
 You need to make sure port 8086 is able to receive inbound connections.
                    - with the Hortonworks sandbox:
                         - ssh onto it and run the command.
-                        - TODO Error running 'TheAppRemotelyDebugged': Unable to open debugger port (127.0.0.1:8086): java.io.IOException "handshake failed - connection prematurally closed"
             - in IntelliJ, go to Run > Edit Configurations:
                    - click the + button at the upper-left and add a new Remote configuration.
                    - name = TheAppRemotelyDebugged